SalihToker/StockTradingWebSite/README.md

 Cs50 - This project is a part of CS50 Harvard’s course and includes materials from the course.
 See the course (https://cs50.harvard.edu) for more details.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the (LICENSE) file for details.